 The other thing I love about this spot is the opportunity it provides to frame the lights in a unique way using the intricate brickwork of the parking structure.

-Tips for Photographing the Plaza Lights
+Tips for Photographing the Kansas City Plaza Lights

-I’m by no means a professional photographer, and it took me a few visits to the Country Club Plaza to capture this collection of images.
+I still consider myself to be an amateur photographer, and it took me a few visits to the Country Club Plaza to capture this collection of images.
 Here are a few tricks I learned along the way about how to photograph the Country Club Plaza lights.

-- Try photographing the Country Club Plaza lights at different times.
+- Try photographing the lights at different times.
 I originally thought the best photographs would be late at night when it was very dark and there wasn’t much traffic.
 But by taking photographs earlier in the evening, right as the lights were illuminated at 5:00 pm, the sky looked totally different.
 And, it was often better to have more traffic (in order to create white and red lines) than a single car.

 - In order to get crystal clear shots with starburst lights and lines of color from traffic, you’ll need a tripod.